Aesthetics and neural network image representations: Acknowledgements

-{\bf Acknowledgements.} I would like to thank Anna Janik-Antoniewicz, Maciej A. Nowak, Igor Podolak for interesting discussions and comments and Daniel Wójcik for explanations and references on noise in the nervous system.
-This work was supported by the Foundation for Polish Science (FNP) project \emph{Bio-inspired Artificial Neural Networks} POIR.04.04.00-00-14DE/18-00.
+I would like to thank Anka Janik, Maciej A. Nowak, Igor Podolak for interesting discussions and comments and Daniel Wójcik for explanations and references on noise in the nervous system.
+This work was supported by the research project \textit{Bio-inspired artificial neural networks} (grant no. POIR.04.04.00-00-14DE/18-00) within the Team-Net program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund and by a grant from the Priority Research Area DigiWorld under the Strategic Programme Excellence Initiative at Jagiellonian University.